xarismallios/Virtual_Assistant_with_RAG/README.md

 🤖  **AI Virtual Assistant using RAG** provides a cutting-edge, production-ready solution for answering users questions, based on our latest documentation and user manuals.
 Users chat with our data !

-We are an e-commerce Brand selling washing machines.
-Our customers oftern trying to find info about our proudcts and classic LLMs and chatGPT doesn't have relative and up to date info.
-On the other hand, We have relevant documents, including machines manuals from the manufacturer, reviews from customers or even past q&a topics we have gathered through out customer support mail system.
-So we are using RAG to retreive those documents and enhance our knowledge base with more relative content in users queries.
+We are an e-commerce brand specializing in selling washing machines.
+Our customers often seek information about our products, but traditional LLMs like ChatGPT lack access to accurate and up-to-date details.
+However, we have access to a wealth of relevant resources, including manufacturer manuals, customer reviews, and a collection of past Q&A topics compiled from our customer support system.
+To bridge this gap, we utilize a Retrieval-Augmented Generation (RAG) approach to retrieve these documents and enrich our knowledge base, ensuring more relevant and precise responses to user queries.

 Below you will find the relevant architecture